Alan Shearer’s Premier League goal record has stood for eleven years.

 Gabriel Jesus/Marcus Rashford (any promising young forward really)

-We’re using these two as a base model for anyone promising young forward starting out in the Premier League.
+We’re using these two as a base model for any promising young forward starting out in the Premier League.

 Bascially, what is the challenge that awaits you at the start of your career if you are ambitious enough to target Shearer’s record.

-Rashford and Jesus need to average 15.6 and 16.8 goals respectively for the remainder of their careers to reach the summit.
+Rashford and Jesus need to average approximately 16 goals respectively for the remainder of their careers to reach the summit.

 How likely?
 Way too early to say…